cisco/mindmeld/docs/source/entity_map.rst

 Defining The Entity Map
 =======================

+.. _Building The Entity Recognizer: entity_recognition.html

 Named Entity Recognition (NER) is a critical step in Deep-Domain Conversational AI.
 NER is used to highlight important portions of natural language input.
-Steps for training ML models for building Entity Recognizers are detailed in the `Building The Entity Recognizer` section.
-An important precursor to training those models is to define an "Entity Map".
+Steps for training ML models for building Entity Recognizers are detailed in the `Building The Entity Recognizer`_ section.
+However, an important precursor to training Entity Recognition models is to define an **Entity Map**.
 The Entity Map allows us to -

+.. raw:: html

+    <style> .red {color:red} </style>

+.. role:: red

-* Map synonyms: "let's hear some yeezy" should search for "Kanye West"
+* Map synonyms - :red:`"let's hear some yeezy"` should search for :red:`"Kanye West"`

 * Specify which database fields to query given certain entity types.

-E.g. for movies, query the pubdate fields given a time-range entity
+  + E.g. for **movies**, query the **pubdate** fields given a **time-range** entity

 * Add small-vocabulary gazetteer entries for named entity extraction.

-E.g. document type names for music search: artists, tracks, albums, and playlists
+  + E.g. document type names for music search: **artists**, **tracks**, **albums**, and **playlists**

 * Optionally assign "roles" to entities for Semantic Role Labeling.

 Entities And Roles
 ******************

+.. raw:: html

+    <style> .orange {background-color:orange} </style>

+.. raw:: html

+    <style> .aqua {background-color:#00FFFF} </style>

+.. role:: orange
+.. role:: aqua

 Giving an entity a role is an optional additional classification step.
+Lets consider an example in the **change-alarm** intent -

-* Change my alarm from `6 am` to `7 am`
+* Change my alarm from :orange:`6 am` to :aqua:`7 am`

-Here, `6 am` and `7 am` are both `time` entities, but `6 am` has the role `oldtime` and `7 am` has the role `newtime`.
-The key principles in assigning roles (rather than treating them as separate entities) include -
+Here, :orange:`6 am` and :aqua:`7 am` are both **time** entities, but :orange:`6 am` has the role :orange:`oldtime` and :aqua:`7 am` has the role :aqua:`newtime`.
+The key principles in assigning roles (rather than treating them as separate entities) are -

 * Avoiding splitting training data unnecessarily.
 In effect, All time entities strongly share features, and so the NER parser will perform better having them as one class.
 * Most NER models utilize local structure better than global (by global we mean depending on words/entities far away in the sentence).
-We can recognize `7 am` as a `newtime` with higher accuracy/confidence if we have a feature indicating that there is another time entity in the sentence located before it, separated by "to"
+We can recognize :aqua:`7 am` as a :aqua:`newtime` with higher accuracy/confidence if we have a feature indicating that there is another time entity in the sentence located before it, separated by "to"

 Structure Of The Entity Map
 ***************************

-At the top-level, the entity-map.json file structured as follows -
+At the top-level, the **"entity-map.json"** file structured as follows -

 .. code-block:: javascript